nudomarinero/simulation/README.md

 be simulated can be specified after the option --source.
 Currently, it is possible to specify CygA, CasA4, TauA, VirA4, HydraA.
 It is also possible to use CasA and VirA but the simulation can be very slow.
 The sources 3C53 and 3C237 are also included.
-The data are store in /data/scratch/<user_name>/simulation/ by default but an alternative location can be specified with the option --path.
+The data are stored in /data/scratch/<user_name>/simulation/ by default but an alternative location can be specified with the option --path.
 Finally, the script generates by default the files for an HBA observation, if the option